-In the European 1+ Million Genomes initiative (1+MG), 20+ countries will provide a cross-border federated network of national genome collections associated with relevant data for advancing data-driven health.
+In the European 1+ Million Genomes initiative (1+MG), 27 countries have agreed to provide a cross-border federated network of national genome collections associated with relevant data for advancing data-driven health.
 NBIS is active in building and establishing components of the technical framework, e.g. the Federated EGA for secure storage of sensitive genome data, and the GA4GH Beacon for discoverability.